Your Guide to At-Home Sleep Apnea Testing

 Sound familiar?
 You could have obstructive sleep apnea.

 If you've googled any of these symptoms, it may be a good idea to consider taking an at-home sleep apnea test.
-In this article, we'll guide you through everything you need to know about taking a sleep apnea test at home and other self-evaluating alternatives that may suggest you discuss the possibility of a sleep disorder with your health care provider.
+In this article, we'll guide you through everything you need to know about taking a sleep apnea test at home and other self-evaluating alternatives that may suggest you need to discuss the possibility of a sleep disorder with your health care provider or sleep medicine specialist.

 Why should you get a sleep apnea test?